urbanopt/urbanopt.github.io/usage/scenarios/thermalstorage.md

 nav_order: 3
 ---

-# Thermal Storage MapperClass

-The URBANopt&trade; example **Thermal [Energy] Storage (TES)** MapperClass is based on the **High Efficiency** MapperClass and provides cooling *load flexibility*, in addition to *energy efficiency*, relative to the **Baseline** Mapperclass.

-## Scenario

-The TES scenario applies ice storage to each Building Feature in the High Efficiency scenario using either [packaged](#ptes) or [central](#its) ice storage units, as appropriate for each building type.
+The Thermal Energy Storage (TES) scenario applies ice storage to each Building Feature defined in the FeatureFile using either [packaged](#ptes) or [central](#its) ice storage units, as appropriate for each building type.
+The TES MapperClass inherits from the High Efficiency MapperClass and provides cooling *load flexibility*, in addition to *energy efficiency*, relative to the Baseline Mapperclass.

 [**Packaged**](#ptes) ice storage units are attached to individual packaged air conditioning or rooftop units.
 Each packaged unit is individually sized and controlled to provide [full storage](#full) from **12:00-18:00 daily**.
 Charging is performed overnight beginning at 23:00.
-For this scenario, packaged ice storage units are added to all the cooling coils in each of the following Building Features:
+For this scenario, packaged ice storage units are added to all the cooling coils in each of the following Building Features of the example project:

 - All Six Restaurants
 - Hotel 1 (excluding packaged terminal AC units)

-[**Central**](#its) ice thermal storage tanks added to large buildings with a central chilled water loop.
+[**Central**](#its) ice thermal storage tanks are added to large buildings with a central chilled water loop.
 The chillers are downsized to 80% of the capacities used in the High Efficiency scenario and the ice tanks are sized and controlled to provide [partial storage](#partial) from **08:00-20:00 daily**.
 A fixed 2&deg;C working fluid temperature difference is maintained across the ice tanks during discharge and all other cooling is met by the chiller(s).
 Charging is performed overnight beginning at 23:00.
-For this scenario, central ice storage tanks are added to the plant loops in each of the following Building Features:
+For this scenario, central ice storage tanks are added to the plant loops in each of the following Building Features of the example project:

 - Mixed Use 1
 - Office 1